geodynamics/pylith/docs/user/run-pylith/petsc-options.md

 :parallel: Options used when running in parallel (can be used in serial as well);

 :::{seealso}
-See [`PetscDefaults` Component](../components/utils/PetscDefaults.md) for more information about the the Pyre interface for specifying default PETSc options.
+See [`PetscDefaults` Component](../components/utils/PetscDefaults.md) for more information about the Pyre interface for specifying default PETSc options.
 :::

 ### Monitoring Options